TheBrokenRail/mcpi-revival-site-rewrite/faq.md

 ## How is it related to MCPE?

-Minecraft Pi is related to Minecraft Pocket Edition, because the first is a "modified" and ported version of the second one, but they are **not** the same.
-For example, MCPI by default hasn't the Survival features enabled.
+Minecraft: Pi Edition is related to Minecraft: Pocket Edition, because the first is a "modified" and ported version of the second one, but they are **not** the same.
+For example, MCPI by default doesn't have the Survival features enabled.

 ## And what is this?